...

 But what about His Second Coming?

 One scholar has estimated there are 1,845 references to Christ’s Second Coming in the Old Testament, where 17 books give it prominence.
 In the 260 chapters of the New Testament, there are 318 references to the second advent of Christ—an amazing 1 out of every 30 verses!
 Twenty-three of the 27 New Testament books refer to this great event.
+For every prophecy in the Bible concerning Christ’s first coming, there are eight which look forward to His second!
+The Second Coming of Christ is far more prolific in terms of scriptural references, than His first coming, so we should live each day as though Christ is coming at any moment!

 There are 318 references to the Second Coming of Christ in the New Testament.
 That’s 1 out of every 30 verses!
-There are eight times as many verses regarding Christ’s second coming in comparison to his first coming.
+There are eight times as many verses regarding Christ’s second coming in comparison to His first coming.

 Scriptures referring to Christ’s 2nd Coming